kanchantewary/learn-pyspark/load-and-save-data.md

 Parquet is an open source column-oriented data store that provides a variety of storage optimizations, especially for analytics workloads.
 It provides columnar compression, which saves storage space and allows for reading individual columns instead of entire files.
 Reading from a Parquet file will always be more efficient than JSON or CSV.
 Another advantage of Parquet is that it supports complex types.
-Refer [this](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) later when working with spark SQL
+Refer [this](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) later when working with spark SQL Refer [this](https://github.com/apache/parquet-format) to understand parquet format in depth

 ## ORC files